regularsoul/regularsoul/README.md

 - 👀 I’m interested in java/python
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on any sort of project that I can practice on
-- 📫 How to reach me ... @ahmed_patell insta
+- 📫 How to reach me ... patelahmed1595@gmail.com

 <!---
 regularsoul/regularsoul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.